TejasV58/TejasV58/README.md

 ### I am a Coder, Developer, Machine learning enthusiast

-- :bar_chart: I’m currently learning Deep Learning.
+- :bar_chart: Exploring Deep Learning.
-- 👨‍💻 Working on my coding skills.
+- 👨‍💻 Working on my Web Development skills.
 - 👯 I’m looking to collaborate with other content creators

 ### Connect with me: